 Don’t forget about real eggs

-And generally you don’t need to worry about egg yolk’s high cholesterol content, as we now understand that cholesterol in food generally has little impact on our blood cholesterol – much saturated fat is of greater concern.
+And generally you don’t need to worry about egg yolk’s high cholesterol content, as it is now understood that cholesterol in food generally has little impact on our blood cholesterol – saturated fat is of greater concern.
 (Ref 9) Eating 3 to 4 eggs a week is fine for most people!
 So whether you like them poached, scrambled or boiled, it’s time to put eggs on your Healthy Easter weekend menu!

 Feast on fish on Good Friday and Easter Monday too…